Maximal power for heat engines: role of asymmetric interaction times: Abstract

 \section{Abstract}

 The performance of endoreversible thermal machines operating at finite power constitutes one of the main challenges of nonequilibrium classical and quantum thermodynamics, engineering and others.
-Here we address the role of a so far unexplored (but very realistic) ingredient: asymmetric interaction time between system and reservoirs.
+We introduce the idea of adjusting the interaction time asymmetry in order to optimize the engine performance.
 We consider one of the simplest thermal machines, composed of a quantum dot interacting sequentially with two different reservoirs of heat and particles.
 Distinct optimization protocols are analyzed in the framework of stochastic thermodynamics.
-Results reveal that asymmetric time switchings play a fundamental role in enhancing the power output and that maximizations can provide efficiencies at maximum power greater than the endoreversible Curzon-Ahlborn efficiency for a broad range of reservoir temperatures.
+Results reveal that asymmetric interaction times play a fundamental role in enhancing the power output and that maximizations can provide an increase larger than 25\% the symmetric case.
+As an extra advantage, efficiencies at maximum power are slightly greater than the endoreversible Curzon-Ahlborn efficiency for a broad range of reservoir temperatures.